TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock-examples.rst

 *real* function object.
 This function object has the same signature as the one it is replacing, but delegates to a mock under the hood.
 You still get your mock auto-created in exactly the same way as before.
-What it means though, is that if you use it to patch out an unbound method on a class the mocked function will be turned into a bound method if it is fetched from an instance.
+What it means though, is that if you use it to patch out an unbound method on a kundi the mocked function will be turned into a bound method if it is fetched kutoka an instance.
 It will have ``self`` passed in as the first argument, which is exactly what I
 wanted:

-    >>> class Foo:
+    >>> kundi Foo:
     ...   def foo(self):
     ...     pass
     ...